lavneethora/FindMySpot/README.md

 The map also routes from several **simulated starting positions**.
 These are not other drivers: the system does not track other people and cannot.
-It is the same driver placed elsewhere, so the routing can be seen adapting — same stall, different start, different way round.
+It is the same driver placed elsewhere, so the routing can be seen adapting: same stall, different start, different way round.

 ### Nothing is reserved